 Bones, muscles, movement I surrender now; anxiety, elation and depression, churning thoughts: All these I give into the hands of peace.

-Savasana may be practiced more briefly between the other postures, until the heartbeat and the breathing have returned to normal.
-At the end of one’s posture session, however, one should go into deep relaxation in Savasana for at least five or ten minutes, or until you have felt the deeper rejuvenating effects of total relaxation.
+If you practice yoga postures, savasana may be practiced briefly between other postures, until the heartbeat and the breathing have returned to normal.
+At the end of your posture session, however, one should go into deep relaxation in Savasana for at least five or ten minutes, or until you have felt the deeper rejuvenating effects of total relaxation.